SystemsApproach/private5g/cloud.rst

    the off-line and on-line aspects of cloud management.

-As shown in in :numref:`Figure %s <fig-2D>`, Lifecycle Management (including Resource Provisioning) runs off-line, adjacent to the hybrid cloud.
+As shown in in :numref:`Figure %s <fig-2D>`, Lifecycle Management (including Resource Provisioning) runs off-line, sitting adjacent to the hybrid cloud.
 It is how Operators and Developers specify changes to the system by checking code (including configuration specs) into a repo, which in turn triggers an upgrade of the running system.
 Runtime Control (including Monitoring and Telemetry) runs on-line, layered on top of the hybrid cloud being managed.
 It defines an API that Users and Operators use to read and write parameters of the running system.

 6.3.2 Lifecycle Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~